-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure new building materials complement the character of the streetscape.
-To enhance façade articulation and visual interest.
-To minimise period reproduction design.
-Use building materials that integrate with the streetscape character.
-Ensure the use of contemporary design in preference to period reproduction styles.
-Break buildings into separate elements and use eaves, overhangs and other design details to articulate the façade.
+BUILDING MATERIALS AND DESIGN To ensure building Use building materials that integrate DETAILS materials and facade articulation integrates within the streetscape.
+To minimise period reproduction design. • Use building materials that integrate with the streetscape character. • Ensure the use of contemporary design in preference to period reproduction styles • Break buildings into separate elements and use eaves, overhangs and other design details to articulate the façade.
 Bland design such as sheer or plain rendered façades.
-Period reproduction design where not characteristic of the streetscape.
-Avoid bland design FRONT BOUNDARY TREATMENT To enhance the consistency of front fence heights and maintain views of front gardens.
+Period reproduction design.
+Avoid bland design FRONT BOUNDARY TREATMENT To maintain the predominant low to medium front fence heights.
 To maintain views of front gardens.
 Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less).
-Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing High solid front fences.
-Avoid high front fences the neighbouring properties.
+Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties.
+High solid front fences.
+Avoid high front fences

-CAR PARKING STRUCTURES
+STRUCTURES